What Are the Benefits of LEED Certification?

 - LEED Platinum buildings earn 80 or more points

 The LEED certification program is the leading international program for sustainable building design and construction.
-Attaining LEED certification demonstrates environmentally responsible building practices, and this can be a big boost for the image of both a building's owner and for a contractor who designs and/or constructs LEED-certified buildings.
+Attaining LEED certification demonstrates environmentally responsible building practices.
+This can be a big boost for the image of both a building's owner and for a contractor who designs and/or constructs LEED-certified buildings.
 A record of LEED-certified projects can help a builder become recognized as a leader in the construction industry.

 Beyond public relations, LEED certification can carry significant tangible incentives.
 For example, the USGBC states, “LEED buildings have faster lease-up rates and may qualify for a host of incentives like tax rebates and zoning allowances.
 Not to mention they retain higher property values,” attracting more commercial construction companies to the field.
 For residential construction companies, LEED certification can help homes sell faster and for a higher price.

-Home builders can often receive tax credits for building LEED-certified homes.
-In addition, construction companies can advertise to prospective homeowners that a LEED-certified house may lower their insurance premiums and that their home values may be more likely to increase over time compared to similar, non-LEED-certified homes in the same area.
+Homebuilders can often receive tax credits for building LEED-certified homes.
+Also, construction companies can advertise to prospective homeowners that a LEED-certified house may lower their insurance premiums and that their home values may be more likely to increase over time compared to similar, non-LEED-certified homes in the same area.

 There is some evidence that LEED can help a construction business stay productive and profitable in times of slow growth.
-For example, Eco Brooklyn Inc points out that “the growth of LEED-certified buildings also seems to be recession-proof: despite a precipitous decline in new construction because of the bursting of the real-estate bubble, the total square footage of LEED-certified buildings grew by 14%.”
+Eco Brooklyn Inc points out that “the growth of LEED-certified buildings also seems to be recession-proof.
+Despite a precipitous decline in new construction because of the bursting of the real-estate bubble, the total square footage of LEED-certified buildings grew by 14%.”